Behind the Scenes of Designer Showcases

 (Originally published in the Napa Valley Register)

-Since I’ve participated in seven showcases, myself, I thought I’d give you an idea of what happens behind the scenes.
+In the meantime, since I, myself, have participated in seven showcases, in San Francisco, Marin, and the Napa Valley, I thought I’d give you an idea of what happens behind the scenes.
 If you’re not familiar with it, a designer showcase is a house where each room or area is renovated and/or revamped by an interior designer or artisan.
 The house is then opened to the public for a month and ticket sales are donated to a pre-determined organization.
-But before any of this happens, a committee of volunteers has worked year-round.
+But before any of this happens, a committee of volunteers has been working year-round.

 The committee’s first goal is to find a suitable and vacant house.
 It must have enough historic or architectural interest to attract the public and be large enough to make the tour worthwhile.
 A showcase typically has about 25 rooms and 25 designers.